EarthScope/mseedindex/python/README.md

 # Overview

-The Python packaging specified in pyproject.toml and support files included here allow a package to be built and submissted to PyPI.
+The Python packaging specified in pyproject.toml and support files included here allow a package to be built and installed via pip.

+Release builds are created automatically on GitHub and published to PyPI.

-# Build distribution packages
+# Build distribution source package

 You may wish to run these commands in a virtual environment